A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 Outlining the criteria for rice cookers to be in our top 10 picks of being the best household appliances is prudent, but not enough.

-Our philosophy is that if you, our readers, are not satisfied with the products that we’re discussing here, then we have an obligation to give you detailed information about them so you can make better decisions as a customer.
+Our philosophy is that we strive to ensure that you, our readers, are satisfied with the products that we’re discussing here.
+We have an obligation to give you detailed information about products so you can make better decisions as a customer.

 With that said, we tested each rice cooker brand and model on how well they can cook not just 1 type of rice grain, but various kinds of them.